anilpoudel07/computernetwork/Project/Report.md

    - **Response Packets**: Sent back to the client.
    - **Reassembly**: Browser reassembles the packets.
    - **Rendering**: Browser renders the webpage.

-By understanding each of these layers and steps, you get a comprehensive view of what happens behind the scenes when you type `google.com` into your browser and press enter.